Jordana Publishing

 • A three-page PDF document of sample entries with explanations of dictionary features. view Sample Entries

-This article is based on a presentation at the 46th Annual ATA Conference as the invited speaker of the Medical Translators Division's Annual Susana Greiss Lecture.
+This article is based on S.P.
+Djordjević's presentation at the 46th Annual ATA Conference as the invited speaker of the Slavic Languages Division's Susana Greiss Lecture.